-The British Medical Journal (BMJ) has now released to the FDA and to members of the U.S. Congress a series of documents that were lost after the 1994 Wesbecker trial in which I testified against Eli Lilly and Company concerning Prozac-induced murder and suicide (1).
-Joseph Wesbecker had been taking Prozac and became psychotic shortly before shooting and killing himself and eight co-workers.
-I am familiar with these documents because I initially found them in the early 1990s while searching through mountains of paper produced by the drug company in the discovery process.
+In his letter to BMJ on January 1, 2005, attorney Jerrold Parker agrees about the importance of the Eli Lilly documents now in the possession of the BMJ and their incriminating nature in regard to the drug company.
+However, Parker makes an error when he says that Eli Lilly never disclosed the documents.
+In fact, I initially found the Eli Lilly documents in the early 1990s while searching through mountains of paper produced by the drug company in the discovery process.
 At the time I was the scientific expert for the combined Prozac suits and one of my tasks was to evaluate Eli Lilly's discovery materials for all the initial cases, including the 1994 Wesbecker trial (1).
 At the Wesbecker trial I testified about each of the documents now in the possession of the BMJ.
+If Attorney Jerrold Parker had heard my testimony or read the transcript, he would have known that the documents had been disclosed in the Wesbecker trial.

-Paul Smith, the attorney for the plaintiffs, secretly settled the case during the trial and then denied the fact to presiding Judge John W. Potter.
-The plaintiffs agreed to water down their presentation of the case to the jury in return for a large secret settlement.
-After Eli Lilly seemed to win the trial by a 9-3 vote, Judge Potter found out that the trial was a sham aimed at exonerating the drug company.
-The Supreme Court of Kentucky declared that Eli Lilly may have committed "fraud" and that the drug company had "manipulated" the judicial system.
-The judge voided the jury verdict and changed it to "settled with prejudice" by Eli Lilly.
-Although the initial "victory" by Eli Lilly was widely covered in the press, the change in the verdict was largely ignored.
+Paul Smith secretly settled the case during the trial and then denied the fact to presiding Judge John W. Potter.
+When Judge Potter found out that in effect the trial was a sham, the Supreme Court of Kentucky declared that Eli Lilly may have committed "fraud" and that the company "manipulated" the judicial system.
+The judge changed the jury verdict to "settled with prejudice" by Eli Lilly.

-After the trial, many of the Eli Lilly documents disappeared.
+After the trial, the Eli Lilly documents in possession of Paul Smith disappeared.
 Simultaneously, Eli Lilly began to deny the existence of these documents and continued to withhold them from the FDA and the medical profession.
-Unless someone had heard my testimony, read the transcript, read my subsequent books and articles (e.g., 1 and 2), or talked to me about the case, they would not have known that these important documents existed.
+Unless someone had heard my testimony, read the transcript, read my subsequent books and articles (e.g., 1 and 2), or talked to me about the case, they would not have known that the documents ever existed.